Pugmatt/BedrockConnect/README.md

 If you are on a different game console or want to connect outside of your network, you will need to set-up a join method by checking out the resources below:

+<details><summary>📁 (Click to expand resources)</summary>

-- "Add Friend" method - [MCXboxBroadcast repo](https://github.com/MCXboxBroadcast/Broadcaster?tab=readme-ov-file#standalone) (Install and set target server to BedrockConnect instance)
+- "Add Friend" method
+    - Follow ["Standalone" install instructions from MCXboxBroadcast repo](https://github.com/MCXboxBroadcast/Broadcaster?tab=readme-ov-file#standalone) and set target server to your BedrockConnect instance
+      - If game console's on the same network as your hosting machine of BedrockConnect, IP would be the [local address of the hosting machine](https://www.whatismybrowser.com/detect/what-is-my-local-ip-address/)
+      - Or, for outside connections, IP would be your [external address](https://whatismyipaddress.com/) (Will also need to port-forward 19132)

 - Windows tutorial (DNS Method) (LAN): https://www.youtube.com/watch?v=AW5X7-qnvLk

 - Linux tutorial: https://github.com/Pugmatt/BedrockConnect/wiki/Setting-up-on-Linux